NanoFlux: Adversarial Dual-LLM Evaluation and Distillation For Multi-Domain Reasoning: Results and Analysis

 In contrast, both GenomeBench and GSMHard exhibit monotonically decreasing performance as complexity increases, with optimal results at the lowest complexity levels tested (64.60\% and 63.78\% at 5-6 seed questions, respectively).
 We hypothesize that this domain-specific divergence stems from fundamental differences in the nature of reasoning required across domains.
 Medical reasoning often involves integrating information across multiple sub-specialties and knowledge areas, benefiting from exposure to questions that mirror this integrative nature.
 Conversely, mathematical and scientific reasoning may rely more heavily on precise application of core principles, where excessive complexity in training examples risks introducing noise that obscures the underlying patterns.

 Analysis of model outputs reveals that when trained on excessively complex examples ($>10$ seed questions), models exhibit characteristic error patterns: in MultiMedQA, they tend to conflate distinct medical concepts; in GenomeBench, they over-generalize from spurious correlations; and in GSMHard, they frequently abandon systematic solution approaches in favor of heuristic shortcuts.

 Our findings suggest that the common practice of filtering for ``hard'' examples when curating training data may be suboptimal for certain domains, and that domain-specific complexity calibration, potentially through small-scale validation experiments, may yield substantial performance improvements at minimal additional cost.

-\paragraph{Ablation Study: Effect of Reasoning Quality.} To quantify reasoning quality, we implemented a custom adaptation of the LIMO filtering framework~\citep{ye2025limo} that evaluates each solution trace across multiple dimensions: logical coherence, mathematical correctness, conceptual accuracy, and solution completeness (Appendix \ref{appendix:reasoning_quality}).
+\paragraph{Ablation Study: Effect of Reasoning Quality.} To quantify reasoning quality, we implemented a custom adaptation of the LIMO filtering framework~\citep{ye2025limoreasoning} that evaluates each solution trace across multiple dimensions: logical coherence, mathematical correctness, conceptual accuracy, and solution completeness (Appendix \ref{appendix:reasoning_quality}).
 This evaluation produces a 5-level quality classification (L1-L5, with L5 representing the highest quality).
 Figure~\ref{fig_question_complexity} illustrates how reasoning quality affects model performance across our three target domains.

 Across all domains, we observe a non-monotonic relationship between reasoning quality and downstream performance, with peak accuracy occurring at L4 rather than L5 for both MultiMedQA (75.02\% vs. 65.97\%) and GSMHard (63.33\% vs. 52.16\%).
-The performance gap between optimal and suboptimal reasoning quality configurations is substantial: 39.31 percentage points for MultiMedQA (from 35.71\% at L2 to 75.02\% at L4), 16.34 percentage points for GenomeBench (from 48.56\% at L2 to 64.90\% at L4), and 15.72 percentage points for GSM-Hard (from 47.61\% at L1 to 63.33\% at L4).
+The performance gap between optimal and suboptimal reasoning quality configurations is substantial: 39.31 percentage points for MultiMedQA (from 35.71\% at L2 to 75.02\% at L4), 16.34 percentage points for GenomeBench (from 48.56\% at L2 to 64.90\% at L4), and 15.72 percentage points for GSMHard (from 47.61\% at L1 to 63.33\% at L4).

 Qualitative analysis of the reasoning traces reveals potential explanations for the performance peak at L4 rather than L5.
 L5 solutions tend to be more concise and direct, which may actually provide less diverse training signal compared to L4 solutions, which often include more explanatory steps, alternative approaches, or explicit consideration of edge cases.
 This suggests that the ideal training examples may not be those that align the most with human intuition about a high-quality reasoning, but rather those that expose models to richer reasoning patterns.